A Latvian exile is a person who meets all the following requirements:

 • the pre-war Latvian citizen's passport .

-Where can I submit documents?
+Where to submit documents?

 How long does the examination of submitted documents take?